List of M Idioms:

 - I went to President Obama’s inauguration because I wanted to see history in the making.

-- They say happiness is in the making and journey to achieve ambitious goals not in reaching them.
+- Happiness is in the making of ambitious goals not in reaching them.

 of one’s own making: something caused by one’s own actions.